 31 days of fun

 March may be named after the Roman god of war but in reality it’s one of the happiest months on the calendar.
 Flowers are budding, chocolate is on sale, and its major holiday is just one giant party, with no gifts and minimal stress.
 Plus it even turns math into a pie-eating celebration!
 But that’s just the beginning of all the reasons to love March.
-Find out the best places to travel every month of the year.

 The first supermoon of the year

 March’s full moon, called the Full Worm Moon, is the first of just three “supermoons” in 2020.
 It will peak fullness at 1:48 p.m.
 EDT on Monday, March 9th, and will make for an ethereal night sky just a few hours later.
 “Supermoon” is the popular nickname given to a full moon that coincides with perigee, the point in the moon’s orbit of Earth where it’s closest to our planet, according to Benjamin Franklin’s The Old Farmer’s Almanac.
 It’s named the Worm Moon due to the softening of the ground that typically happens in the spring that allows earthworms to emerge.
 Don’t miss these fascinating facts about full moons.

 Nothing beats fresh pancakes drenched in syrup for a spring brunch—and the best syrup is fresh tapped from the trees.
 March is prime time for harvesting maple syrup, according to Tap My Tree.
 If you live near a maple orchard, make a day out of it and tap your own.

 March is prime time to get ready for planting season and there’s no better way to get ideas and be inspired for your landscaping than by checking out one of the many garden shows around the country.
 Check your local listings to see what grows best in your area and make connections with local gardeners and growers.
 These stunning photos of our national parks in full bloom will inspire you to get planting.

 Eating pie on Pi Day